dask/dask-kubernetes/docs/source/operator_resources.rst

 By creating the resource the operator controller will periodically poll the scheduler and request the desired number of workers.
-The scheduler calculates this number by profiling the tasks it is processing and then extrapolating how many workers it would need to complete the current graph within 5 seconds.
+The scheduler calculates this number by profiling the tasks it is processing and then extrapolating how many workers it would need to complete the current graph within the target duration.
+By default the target duration is 5 seconds but
+`it can be adjusted via the "distributed.adaptive.target-duration" in the scheduler config <https://docs.dask.org/en/latest/configuration.html>`_.

 .. mermaid::